 Global Child Protection

 Every last child deserves to grow up safe from harm.
 Thanks to you, Save the Children is protecting vulnerable children around the world, ensuring they have the care and support they need.
-In 2019, we directly reached 3.4 million children through our global protection programs.
+In 2021, we directly reached 4.1 million children through our global child protection programs.
 LEARN MORE

-Children in every country, every culture, at every social and economic level are at risk of violence including physical and emotional abuse, sexual harm and exploitation, and neglect or deliberate deprivation.
+Child protection and keeping vulnerable children safe from harm is a critical issue around the world.
+In every country, every culture, at every social and economic level, children are at risk of violence including physical and emotional abuse, sexual harm and exploitation, and neglect or deliberate deprivation.

 Children living in households and communities impacted by conflict, natural disasters, and global pandemics like HIV/AIDS are often at increased risk of abuse, violence and exploitation and having their learning, relationship building and – ultimately – their ability to thrive as an adult member of society negatively impacted.